echometerain/WebMap/README.md

 A session can be named whatever you want, and inputting the name of a previous session would use that session (if it exists in /Data).

-Multiple URLs could be placed at the end with a space seperator.
-It adds urls to a new or existing queue.

 ## Modes
  - -u URLs (necessary for indexing)